RusDavies/moose-inventory/README.md

 ## Installation

+Note: You may need to install certain development tools (e.g. gcc, postresql-devel, mysql-devel, sqlite-devel) on your system, in order for the gem installation to perform native builds.

 The tool is a ruby gem.
 Assuming that you have ruby on your system, then it can be installed from the command line as follows.

     $ gem install moose-inventory

+Note: It may be necassary to first install certain development tools (e.g. gcc, postresql-devel, mysql-devel, sqlite-devel), in order for the gem installation to perform nati ve builds.

 It can also be installed by adding the following line to a Gemfile and then executing `bundle`: